hazelcast/hazelcast/docs/design/sql/04-protocol.md

 |----start->---|             |
 ```

-When the batch arrives and there is no active query with the given ID, we cannot distinguish between the query which has not
+When the batch arrives and there is no active query associated with the given ID, we cannot distinguish between the query
-started yet, and the query which has been cancelled.
-To mitigate this we introduce a a pair of messages to clean stale batches:
+which has not started yet, and the query which has been canceled.
+To mitigate this we introduce a pair of messages to clean
+stale batches:

 1. `check` - verifies whether queries with the given IDs are still active on the query initiator
 1. `checkResponse` - a response to the `check` message with the subset of suspected query IDs, which are no longer active on the
 query initiator

-When a participant receives the batch and cannot find the active query with the given ID, it puts it into the pending queue.
+When a participant receives the batch and cannot find the active query with the given ID, it puts it into the pending batch queue.
 The participant iterates over pending batches periodically and collects their query IDs.
 Then the participant sends `check`
 messages to query initiators.
 The query initiator ID could be derived from the query ID.
 The query initiator then iterates
-over the active set of active queries and determines the list of suspected query IDs which are no longer active.
-This list
+over the active queries and determines the list of suspected query IDs that are no longer active.
+This list is sent back to
-is sent back to the participant in the `checkResponse` messages.
-The participant is then deletes the stale batches and all
+the participant in the `checkResponse` message.
+The participant then deletes the stale batches and all other resources
-other resources associated with the queries which are no longer active.
+associated with the queries which are no longer active.

-The protocol relies on the fact is that query start on the initiator happens-before any check message arrival containing the ID
+The protocol relies on the fact is that the query start on the initiator happens-before any check message arrival containing
-of the started query.
-Therefore, if the query with the given ID is not active on the query initiator, then it may be considered
+the ID of the started query.
+Therefore, if the query with the given ID is not active on the query initiator, it may be
-completed (cancelled).
+considered completed (canceled).

+The precise conditions when the `check` message is triggered are implementation-defined and are not part of the protocol.

 *Snippet 15: Check protocol*
 ```